KeithIMyers/chromiumos-docs/simple_chrome_workflow.md

 ### Put your Chrome OS device in dev mode

-Follow the device-specific instructions to
+Follow the [device-specific instructions] to:

 1. Put your device into dev mode.
 2. Enable booting from USB.